Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Good.
 Walk around the room now, an’ don’t be a lil’ bitch ‘bout it."

 It was the tone of voice.
 Daar *knew.* Knew how to reach right into the back of Adam’s head, grab the *Hate,* and yank it upright.
-Moving his foot was...fuck, it was *welded* to the floor.
+Moving his foot was... fuck, it was *welded* to the floor.
 But this he could do.
 This was a *strength* he still had, could remember.

 He took a step.